 Excess supply in the labor market is equal to q - qf, and this shows the quantity of unemployed workers i.e. the number of potential workers who want to work but cannot find a job.

 Society will now have all the deadweight loss illustrated in the graph, and farmers will have mountains of unsold wheat.
+Since the government promised farmers that all of their output would be purchased, the government must take up the slack and purchase all the unsold output - output that will go to waste!.

 Sources: